sajjadmeydani-200/USD-IRR-GShell/README.md

-# Dollar-PKR
+# Dollar-TRY
 ```
 Gnome-Shell v.(3.38, 40, 41, 42, 43, 44, 45, 46, 47) Extension, for conversion of USD to TRY on the center of the top panel.
 ```
-This is extension is a modified  version of https://github.com/shoaibzs/Dollar-PKR-43 extension to show USD to TRY instead of USD to PKR.
+This is extension is a modified  version of https://github.com/arifesat/USD-TRY-GShell extension to show USD to IRR instead of USD to TRY.
 ```
 # Licence
 ```